Best patio heaters – keep your garden toasty with these tried-and-tested picks

 Reasons to avoid

-The biggest plus point of a gas patio heater is that you have the freedom to position it anywhere you want in the garden.
-Unlike an electric patio heater, you're not limited in placement by access to an outdoor power socket, so this fuel type can be a useful option for large gardens or any outdoor spaces where a socialising area is a long way from the house.
+The biggest benefit of a gas patio heater is that you have the freedom to position it anywhere you want in the garden.
+Unlike an electric patio heater, you're not limited in placement by access to an outdoor power socket, so this fuel type can be a useful option for large gardens or any outdoor spaces where a social area is a long way from the house.

 Compared to other gas patio heaters we've tested, the Outsunny 11.2kw Pyramid Gas Patio Heater is noticeably more stylish, offers good build quality, and is relatively affordable.
-You also get the option of two heat settings, and it comes with an anti-tilt switch built in, so it’ll shut off automatically if knocked over.
+You also get the option of two heat settings, and it comes with a built-in anti-tilt switch, so it’ll shut off automatically if knocked over.

 It offered good heat distribution in our tests, and its generous size and tall design made it a great option for keeping standing guests warm at an outdoor gathering.
 Plus, it looks good, with its high borosilicate glass tube and visible gas flame creating a real focal point as dusk draws in, and needing less active maintenance than a wood-burning fire pit.

-The downsides are that you'll need to assemble this patio heater yourself, and it's a bit of a faff to do.
+The downside is that you'll need to assemble this patio heater yourself, and it's a bit of a faff to do.
 For reference, it took our tester 2.5 hours to assemble it from scratch!
-Plus, once assembled it's large, heavy, and – despite its built in castor wheels – it's bulky to move and to store (although an outdoor cover is included).
-Burning through gas also raises environmental concerns and means higher running costs compared to electric, so this fuel type won't be for everyone.
+Plus, once assembled it's large, heavy, and – despite its built in castor wheels – bulky to move and store (although an outdoor cover is included).
+Burning through gas also raises environmental concerns and means higher running costs compared to electricity, so this fuel type won't be for everyone.

 Find more detail in our Outsunny 11.2kw Pyramid Gas Patio Heater review.